-Our new research paper examines the relationship between development initiatives, the growth of religious fundamentalisms, and the state of women’s rights.
+Our research paper examines the relationship between development initiatives, the growth of religious fundamentalisms, and the state of women’s rights.

 "At the nexus of development, women’s rights, and religious fundamentalisms"